-Numbers 33 lists forty-two camps Israel visited during the forty year journey in the wilderness.
-Notice that not every campsite visited by the children of Israel is listed in this itinerary in Numbers 33.
+Numbers 33 lists forty-two camps Israel visited during the forty-year journey in the wilderness.
+Notice that not every campsite visited by the children of Israel is listed in the itinerary in Exodus and Numbers.
 So, why were these journeys recorded?
-Probably to inform us that although Elohim issued a decree that they would not enter the Promised Land for their distrust but they would move around from place to place wandering in the desert, we should not say that they were wandering for all forty years, and they had no rest.
+Probably to inform us that although Elohim issued a decree that they would not enter the Promised Land for their distrust, but they would move around from place to place wandering in the desert, we should not say that they were wandering for all forty years, and they had no rest.
 If we deduct fifteen of them, for they all took place before the decree in the second year from their exodus from Egypt and subtract a further ten camps which took place after Miryam’s death in the fortieth year, we will find that there is a gap of thirty-eight years, between chapter 19 and chapter 20 in the Book of Numbers about which we are given no record and during which period they made only seventeen journeys.
 Later on in this study, the present author will make a hypothesis regarding what might have taken place during the thirty-eight years in the Arabian desert.

 And these are the camps of Israel in their journey from Egypt to the Promised Land as listed in Numbers 33.

 1. Rameses.
 They left Egypt in the first month, on the fifteenth day of the first month, on the morrow of the Passover

 3. Etham, on the edge of the wilderness.